Erica Gavidia, LCSW, PPSC

 Biography

 Erica Gavidia (She/Her/Ella) is a Licensed Clinical Social Worker (LCSW) with her Pupil Personnel Services Credential (PPSC) and Child Welfare and Attendance (CWA) specialization.
-Erica serves as a Clinician II, or Clinical Supervisor, in the School-Based Mental Health and Wellness program within the Sacramento County Office of Education (SCOE).
-Erica provides reflective supervision, coaching, and thoughtful challenge to Associate-level clinicians, helping them build a strong ethical foundation and deepen their clinical intuition.
-She is known for creating a supervision environment that balances challenge and accountability with encouragement, transparency, and deep respect for developing clinicians.
-Her clinical philosophy is rooted in humanistic, relational, equity-driven, and trauma-informed practice, with a strong social justice lens.
+Erica serves as a Clinician II, or clinical supervisor, in the School-Based Mental Health and Wellness program within the Sacramento County Office of Education (SCOE).
+Erica provides clinical supervision to associate-level clinicians.
 She is committed to the social work value of dignity and worth of the person, and approaches supervision and care from an anti-carceral, decolonizing, and strengths-based stance.

-Erica began her higher education journey at a community college, transferring to California State University San Marcos (CSUSM) where she graduated with her Bachelor’s in Human Development, with minors in Criminology and Psychology.
-Erica continued to earn her Master of Social Work (MSW) degree from the University of Southern California (USC).
-Erica is continually exploring how systems shape people’s lives—and how healing, integrity, and transparency can move us toward more just and humane spaces.
+Erica began her higher education journey at a community college, transferring to Cal State University San Marcos (CSUSM) where she graduated with her bachelor’s degree in Human Development, with minors in Criminology and Psychology.
+Erica continued her higher education obtaining her Master of Social Work (MSW) degree from the University of Southern California (USC).

 Director’s Cut